Export Control

 Record-keeping requirements and procedures

 The regulations require the use of this license exception be documented, and records must be kept for five years.
-Fill out the exception form prior to travel (keep a copy) and return via email to the Export Controls Officer.
+Fill out the exception form prior to travel (keep a copy) and return via email to the Export Control Officer.

 Export License Exception (BAG) for Temporary Exports/Reexports